chrismademe/scooch/README.md

 ## Options

-You can pass an optional object to set any of the below items when instantiating Scooch as the second parameter.
+You can pass an optional object to set any of the below items, as the second parameter, when instantiating Scooch.

 e.g.